shaunlebron/blinky/README.md

 ## Experiment Results

 - Use Standard projection for FOV ≤ 110º.
 Anything more leads to increasing distortion.
 - Use Panini projection for FOV ≤ 200º.
-Very good practical, wide lens with low distortion.
+Very practical, wide motion lens with low distortion.
-- There are plenty of projections for FOV ≤ 360º, but they are more aesthetic than practical.
+- No preferences for FOV ≤ 360º.
+They are more aesthetic than practical.

 <img src="readme-img/standard110.png" width="360px"> <img src="readme-img/standard160.png" width="360px">
 ![panini180](readme-img/panini180.png)